nloadholtes/synappio-client/Cookbooks/Email-Assurance-Cookbook.md

 Setting Up Email Assurance
 -----------------

-The following process should be repeated in order to monitor your list(s) and keep them up to date with respect to new subscribers, unsubscribers, and grade changes.
+The following process should be repeated in order to monitor your list(s) and keep them up to date with respect to new subscribers, unsubscribes, and grade changes.
+This process should be used if you are setting up daily or weekly monitoring and remediation.
+Please use this endpoint in place of the list/list_slug/{csv_link}/import endpoint if you are monitoring lists daily or weekly.

 #### Resetting the 'changed' Flag

-First, you will want to reset the 'changed' flag of the members of your list.
-The following command will set the 'changed' flag to 'false' for each member in your list.
+First, you will want to reset the `changed` flag on the members of a list.
+The following command will set the `changed` flag to `false` for each member in a list.

 /list/{list_slug}/member/: